 What connects these three cases in the current moment is not that the people involved are insincere, manipulated, or uniformly aligned with their patron states’ interests.
 Many are not.
 What connects them is that the infrastructure — the funding channels, the media access, the institutional platforms, the diplomatic back-channels — was built by Western states for Western state purposes, and it operates according to those purposes regardless of what individual participants want.

 Reza Pahlavi’s genuine desire to return to Iran does not change the fact that his political usefulness to Washington and Tel Aviv ends the moment a more convenient option appears.
-The Miami hardliner’s genuine hatred of the Cuban government does not change the fact that the embargo policy they championed has pushed Cuba toward Russia and China, where US corporate interests cannot compete.
-The 1989 student leaders’ genuine belief in political reform does not change the fact that they were extracted, funded, and amplified by intelligence agencies whose interest was not Chinese democracy but a Chinese democracy movement in exile — a permanently available instrument of pressure that could be adjusted when US-China relations required it.
+The Miami hardliner’s genuine hatred of the Cuban government does not change the fact that the embargo policy they championed has pushed Cuba toward Russia and China.
+The 1989 student leaders’ genuine belief in political reform does not change the fact that they were extracted, funded, and amplified by intelligence agencies whose interest was not Chinese democracy but a Chinese democracy movement in exile — a permanently available instrument of pressure.

 Trump’s second administration is managing all of these networks simultaneously, and the simultaneous management is revealing.
 Iran: back-channel meetings with the exile pretender, then public dismissal when the pretender’s domestic support proves insufficient.
 Cuba: hardliner policy maintained while the community that sustains the hardliners faces deportation.
 China: exile figures housed in Taiwan as a chess piece in a confrontation whose actual stakes are chips and supply chains.

 The Weaponized Diaspora analysis established the structural pattern across history.
-That analysis is here.
 What March 2026 is showing is what happens when the pattern runs against its own logic — when the exile serves the function and is then told they are not needed, when the hardliner gets the policy and watches their community deported, when the democratic opposition is repositioned as a deterrence asset in a semiconductor war.
+For how the same consent architecture operates through domestic media rhetoric, see the Randy Fine piece.
+For how the same pattern plays out in the day’s other major story, see the Dimona rumor piece.

 Sources